-Counter type: Logie and Vaki Operating: Jan - Dec 2018 Performance: Good Verified: Yes
+Counter type: Logie and Vaki Operating: Jan - Dec 2019 Performance: Good Verified: Yes

 The Fish counters at Blackcastle in Navan, Co.
 Meath consist of 6 different channels which count fish travelling up and down the River Boyne system.
-These are made up of 4 crumps (for Logie counters) which record fish as they pass over the weir and two Vaki counters that count fish as they pass through two tunnels on either side of the crump weirs.
+These are made up of 4 crumps which record fish as they pass over the weir and two Vaki counters that count fish as they pass through two tunnels on either side of the crump weirs.
 The counters account for approximately 20% of the total width of the channel at Blackcastle.
 The weir at Blackcastle makes up the remaining 80%.

-The counters give an accurate total of the fish that travel through them; the number of fish that travel up and down across Blackcastle Weir is unknown.
+The counters give an accurate total of the fish that travel through them; the amount of fish that cross up and down across Blackcastle Weir is unknown.
 This counter provides a partial count but counts a high percentage of the run of fish.
-The connections to the electrodes from the counter have been upgraded using a resin filled waterproof box, this will eliminate any events being caused by damp connections.
+The connections to the electrodes from the counter have been upgraded using a resin filled waterproof box.
+This will eliminate any events being caused by damp connections.
 All the counters on this site worked well for the period and provided accurate data.
-The long summer drought which extended into late October on the Boyne accounted for the major run of fish in November.
+This site will benefit from an upgrade to the hardware due to its configuration.